How Do I Read a Base Currency Counter Currency

 forex is the buying of one currency for another.
 In other words it is the simultaneous buying of one currency and selling of another in the form of a quote that is comprised of Base Currency Counter Currency.
-In order to trade Forex, a trader must learn how to read a Forex quote - Base Currency Counter Currency.
+In order to trade FX, a trader must learn how to read a quote - Base Currency Counter Currency.
 A quote is marked in terms of decimals example, EURUSD: 1.2345 - that is Base Currency Counter Currency

 Example of EURUSD - Base Currency Counter Currency